 It was believed to be the first time Tillerson has spoken to Suu Kyi since he took office in February.

 The top U.S. diplomat is currently at the annual gathering of world leaders at the United Nations, where governments have strongly criticized Myanmar's conduct.
 Suu Kyi, who serves as state counsellor and foreign minister, has skipped the gathering.

 More than 500,000 people — roughly half the Rohingya population in Myanmar — have fled to neighboring Bangladesh in the past year.
-Most of them have fled across the border in the last three weeks, since Myanmar's military launched a crackdown in response to Rohingya insurgent attacks.
-Security forces and allied mobs have retaliated by burning down thousands of Rohingya homes in the predominantly Buddhist nation.
+Most of them have fled across the border in the last three weeks, since Myanmar's military began a crackdown in response to Rohingya insurgent attacks.
+Security forces and allied mobs have burned down thousands of Rohingya homes in the predominantly Buddhist nation.